 Renault Group on the France Pavilion

 The mobility of tomorrow must be smart, greener, better shared, and more accessible for everyone and everywhere, in a sustainable world.

-In the space dedicated to mobility, Mobilize, the Renault Group's mobility brand, will be highlighted to illustrate its commitment beyond the car and encourage the ecological transition through flexible, sustainable, and user-oriented mobility and energy solutions.
+In the space dedicated to mobility, Mobilize, the Renault Group's mobility brand, is highlighted to illustrate its commitment beyond the car and encourage the ecological transition through flexible, sustainable, and user-oriented mobility and energy solutions.

 Mobility by Accor